csci104/site/labs/lab6/index.md

 The midterm will take place on **Thursday, February 25th**. and will cover all material up to and including Heaps & Dijkstra's Algorithm.
 If you need time zone accommodations, please email Prof. Cote.

 You won't be tested on any programming tools that you've gone over in lab but not lecture (e.g. gdb, Makefiles).
 This lab is to help you review and will mostly cover problems taken or modified from the sample midterms and quizzes under the [Resources](https://bytes.usc.edu/cs104/resources) page, as well as labs from previous semesters.
 If there's a topic you want to skip, or a topic that's not included here that you really want to go over, let us know!
-As long as this lab is, it is by no means exhaustive, so remember to go back and review lecture slides and weekly group exercises as well.
+As long as this lab is, it is by no means exhaustive, so remember to go back and review lecture slides as well.

 ### Runtime